bazbt3/the_thorgon_empire/the_thorgon_creed.md

 # The Thorgon Creed
-Adherence to The Creed is mandatory for Thorgons, very-strongly advised.
+Adherence to The Creed is mandatory for Thorgons, very-strongly advised for all other races subordinated into the Thorgon Empire.

 ## Extracts
 Necessarily limited.